Round 13 vs Wodonga Raiders

 Match Report by Bron McGorlick

-Match Awards for this week included Jayla Keys (Zambrero Voucher), Jasmine Fordham and Harper McGrath (Rovers Thursday Night Meal Vouchers) and Lucy Kiely (Sportspower Voucher).
+Match Day Awards for this week included Sophia Pasquali (Sportspower Voucher), Lucy Kiely and Bianca Davies (Zambrero Vouchers) and Jasmine Fordham (Rovers Thursday Night Meal Voucher).

 Match Report by Kylie Barton

 With a number of girls still unavailable due to the school holidays, we were fortunate to have four U14’s step up to help us out in the higher grade again this week.
 Thank you Clare Collins, Mia Johnston, Lucy Kiely and Sophia Pasquali.

 A four goal opening term to the Wodonga Raiders put them in a strong position heading into the 2nd quarter however, to our girls credit the Raiders only kicked six more goals for the entire match.